 Miami Attorney for Birth Injuries Causing Infant Heart Palpitations Offering Free Consultations

 If you or someone you know was injured by a negligent or careless physician in Miami, we may be able to help.
-The team at The Law Offices of Prosper Shaked understands how difficult it can be to face the doctor who harmed your baby and get the compensation you deserve.
+The team at Prosper Shaked Accident Injury Attorneys PA understands how difficult it can be to face the doctor who harmed your baby and get the compensation you deserve.
 That is why we dedicate ourselves to fighting for your rights and holding that doctor responsible.
 Schedule a free, confidential consultation with a dedicated, skilled attorney and learn how we can help you with your case.
 Call our offices today at (305) 694-2676.